-4. The Internal Suspension Room (ISR)
+4. The Reflection Room

-Students who fail to comply with the Academy rules may end up in the ISR.
-This is a quiet, supervised area where students will work independently with laptops where students can access a range of learning platforms.
+Students who fail to comply with the Academy rules may end up in the Reflection Room.
+This is a quiet, supervised area where students will work independently.

 They will also be supervised for breaks and lunchtime.
-The ISR time provides the student with the opportunity for further reflection on how their behaviour is impacting on not only their own, but also others' learning or experience.
-Students may also be placed into the ISR for other reasons for example, failure to attend a set detention or whilst serious incidents of behaviour are being investigated.
+The Reflection Room time provides the student with the opportunity for further reflection on how their behaviour is impacting on not only their own, but also others' learning or experience.
+Students may also be placed into the Reflection for other reasons for example, failure to attend a set detention or whilst serious incidents of behaviour are being investigated.
 Students involved in such behaviours may spend additional time in the ISR because of their involvement.
 Parents or carers will be informed when this is the case.

-If a student receives 2 warnings or walks out of the ISR alternative options will be explored.
-The student may receive a Fixed Term Suspension (FTS) or a Fixed Term Suspension Reduction Plan (FTSRP) the following day.
-Before an FTS is decided discussions will take place with the SENCO and Safeguarding team.
+If a student receives 2 warnings or walks out of the Reflection Room alternative options will be explored.
+The student may receive a Suspension or a Suspension Reduction Plan (SuRP) the following day.
+Before an SuRP is decided discussions will take place with the SENCO and Safeguarding team.